 About the Ottawa Safety Council

-The Ottawa Safety Council is a local non-profit organization that delivers best-in-class road safety services, education, training, and awareness to guide communities towards safe roads, no matter how travelled.
+The Ottawa Safety Council is a local non-profit organization that delivers best-in-class road safety services, education, training, and awareness to guide communities towards safer roads, no matter how travelled.

-Ottawa Safety Council welcomes and encourages applications from people with disabilities.
+The Ottawa Safety Council is an equal opportunity employer, dedicated to creating a workplace culture of inclusiveness that reflects the diverse residents that we serve.
+We encourage candidates of diverse backgrounds to apply.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.